twnzl/nanium/README.md

 nanium sdk p
 ```

-will publish it directly to the npm registry.
-So, after using "npm i nanium <your-sdk>" in the other project, you will
+Using the option "p", will publish it directly to the npm registry.
+So, after using "npm i nanium <your-sdk>" in the
-have all you need to create and execute requests of the oder project/domain.
-Just use the __isResponsible__ property to
+other project, you will have all you need to create and execute requests of the oder project/domain.
+Just use the __
-adjust which nanium-provider or nanium-consumer is responsible for which services.
-Most of the time, the namespace of
+isResponsible__ property to adjust which nanium-provider or nanium-consumer is responsible for which services.
+Most of
-the services should be enough to distinguish that.
+the time, the namespace of the services should be enough to distinguish that.

 ```ts
 // foreign services